trigger/trigger/docs/usage/netdevices.rst

     specifying other fields as detailed in the next section.

 nodeName
     The device hostname or IP address.
-You may also specify a port here (e.g.
-    ``hostname:2222``) .
+Trigger does not validate this value for you, so it must be able to be to be reconciled by the host system on which Trigger is running.
+You may also specify a port here by separating the hostname and port by a colon (e.g. ``hostname:2222``) .
 We'll cover that in more detail later.

 manufacturer
     The representative name of the hardware vendor.
 This is also used to